Technology-for-the-Poorest-Billion/2024-ideabatic-beam/Benjamin_Outputs/Initial_Design_Candidates.md

 This is above the budget, making the cost effectiveness score zero, giving Candidate 2 a KPI of zero.

+Candidate 2 will therefore be eliminated from consideration without further consideration.

 (the increased cost from the base module is the cost of two AA batteries + one battery holder + ESP8266 + Cost of converting Pi Pico to Pi Pico W, which totals to £5.02 increased cost, in the best case.)